 Mushrooms

 Rinse mushrooms under cool, running water.
-To be extra careful, dip them in a vinegar solution to kill possible mold and bacteria.
+To be extra careful, dip them in a vinegar solution.
+This may help reduce some surface bacteria and mold spores.

 Shake off excess water and place your mushrooms on paper towels.
-Cut off the parts with moldy-looking residue.
+Discard mushrooms that show signs of mold, sliminess, or spoilage.

 Takeaway